McMasterRS/ws_web-design-guide/interactive-ui-elements.md

 ![styled-back](assets/img/styled-back.png)
 ## Buttons With a Dropdown Menu
 The styled `MacButton` that we created earlier can be combined with a dropdown menu to create a button that allows the user to execute mutually exclusive functions that fall under the same category e.g., a download button that lets the user choose the file format.
-Our SPA already has regular MUI `Button` with a dropdown menu on "Page 1".
+Our SPA already has a regular MUI `Button` with a dropdown menu on "Page 1".
 We will update the button to use the the `secondary` variant of the `MacButton` component.

 Open `page_1/index.tsx` and replace the `Button` import statement with following import statement:
 ```